Speaking Clearly: A Simplified Whisper-Based Codec for Low-Bitrate Speech Coding: Experiments

 \subsection{Experimental Results}

 Table~\ref{tab:main_results_wide} presents a comprehensive comparison of SimWhisper-Codec against representative baselines.
-Our model effectively models both semantic and acoustic information simultaneously, validating our architectural simplification approach.
+Our approach effectively models both semantic and acoustic information simultaneously, validating our architectural simplification.

-\textbf{Semantic Preservation.} On semantic evaluation, SimWhisper-Codec achieves the lowest Word Error Rate (WER) of \textbf{3.10}, outperforming all other codecs.
-Notably, this performance is achieved \emph{without any semantic supervision}, distinguishing it from baselines like XCodec2.0 (3.61 WER) and Mimi-RVQ8 (4.36 WER) that rely on such supervision.
-The results indicate that our architectural simplification does not compromise Whisper's semantic alignment capabilities.
+\textbf{Semantic Preservation.} SimWhisper-Codec achieves a competitive WER of \textbf{2.75}, comparable to strong supervised baselines like XY-Tokenizer (2.46) and XCodec2.0 (2.61).
+Notably, this is achieved \emph{without semantic supervision}, unlike these baselines which rely on complex distillation or multi-task learning.
+This suggests that our architectural simplification effectively preserves Whisper's semantic alignment capabilities.

-\textbf{Acoustic Quality.} In terms of acoustic reconstruction, SimWhisper-Codec delivers competitive results.
-It achieves a PESQ-NB of \textbf{2.98} and a STOI of \textbf{0.91}, placing it among the top-performing models and significantly outperforming acoustic-only codecs like EnCodec and DAC-RVQ3.
+\textbf{Acoustic Quality.} For acoustic reconstruction, SimWhisper-Codec delivers state-of-the-art performance.
+It achieves \textbf{3.29} PESQ-NB and \textbf{2.72} PESQ-WB.
+These scores surpass the leading acoustic-only baseline, BigCodec (3.26 and 2.68).
+It also matches BigCodec's high intelligibility (\textbf{0.93} STOI).
 Furthermore, with a speaker similarity (SIM) score of \textbf{0.83}, it demonstrates good preservation of speaker identity.
-These results show that the simplified Whisper encoder can effectively extract acoustic features even at low bitrates of 1.1 kbps.
+These results validate our hypothesis: targeted architectural simplification unlocks Whisper's acoustic modeling potential.